neumont-gamedev/neumont-gamedev.github.io/_posts/Software/2024-06-21-git-install.md

 {: .prompt-warning }

 ### Create Repository ###
-+ Open a command prompt in the directory that you want to place under source conrol. _(See instructions above)_
++ Open a command prompt in the directory that you want to place under source conrol.
 + Use the ```git init``` command to initialize a Git repository in the directory.
 ```
 git init